circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 you can spread your tests across multiple machines.
 This requires
-specifying a parallelism level and globbing or splitting tests using the CircleCI Local CLI.
+specifying a parallelism level and globbing or splitting test files using the CircleCI Local CLI.

 ### Specifying a Job's Parallelism Level